fivetwentythree/personal-blog/content/posts/deep-rl.md

 +++

+{{< sidenote >}}
 ![atari-breakout](/assets/images/atari-breakout-display.jpg.webp)

+### Atari Breakout

+Breakout is a seminal arcade video game developed by Atari, Inc., and released in 1976.
+Designed by Nolan Bushnell and Steve Bristow, with engineering by Steve Wozniak, it evolved from Atari's Pong and became a cornerstone of early gaming.

+**Gameplay**: Players control a horizontal paddle at the bottom of the screen to bounce a ball toward a wall of colored bricks at the top.
+The ball destroys bricks on contact, scoring points, while deflecting off walls and the paddle.
+The goal is to clear all bricks across levels without letting the ball fall past the paddle (losing a life).
+Power-ups and speed increases add challenge; it's single-player with simple controls (knob or joystick).

+**Mechanics and Features**:
+- **Core Loop**: Ball physics simulate realistic bounces; breaking bricks can accelerate the ball or introduce multiples.
+- **Scoring**: Points vary by brick color/position; high scores encourage replay.
+- **Lives and Progression**: Start with limited lives; levels advance with faster gameplay and varied brick layouts.
+- **Hardware**: Originally an arcade cabinet with black-and-white display (color overlays added); ports to Atari 2600 (1978) popularized home versions.

+**Legacy and Impact**: Breakout sold over 11,000 arcade units, grossing millions, and inspired the brick-breaker genre (e.g., Arkanoid, modern variants like Peggle).
+It influenced Apple's founding (Wozniak's involvement) and gaming design, emphasizing skill, precision, and endless replayability.
+Today, it's emulated widely and referenced in pop culture, symbolizing 1970s arcade innovation.
+{{< /sidenote >}}

 The paper introduces a novel agent, which they call a Deep Q-Network (DQN), that learns to play Atari games by looking only at the screen pixels, just like a human.
 The key innovations were:
 {{< sidenote side="left" >}}![atari paper](/assets/images/atari-paper.png){{< /sidenote >}}